huntermonk/huntermonk.github.io/_posts/2019-11-6-one-decision-92k.md

 And here are the two offers compared:

 ![offers](/img/offers.png)
+_The value in the equity rows is given over four years._

 # Fast Forward, 10 Months
 Today, Uber's employee lockup ends.
 It's been 6 months since their IPO and their stock has been on a continual decline.